Skip to main content

 WHEREAS, improved coordination of all youth initiatives would maximize the focus on the holistic outcomes for youth to enable a successful future for young Nashvillians; and

-WHEREAS, an advisory working group consisting of the Mayor’s Office, Metropolitan Nashville Public Schools, Metropolitan Council, NAZA and Power Youth, Department of Youth Safety, and nonprofit organizations associated with youth success should be convened to review options for the establishment of a coordinating entity that (1) provides consistent policies and strategies including evidence-based data and reports, that will be sustained for 15 plus years and (2) allows the diversification of access to funding for community organizations by increasing local funds and raising national, federal, and private funds to support youth initiatives; and
+WHEREAS, an advisory working group established by the Office of Youth Safety and composed of representatives from divisions of the Metropolitan Government and community-based consisting of the Mayor’s Office, Metropolitan Nashville Public Schools, Metropolitan Council, NAZA and Power Youth, Department of Youth Safety, and nonprofit organizations associated with youth success should be convened to review options for the establishment of a coordinating entity that (1) provides consistent policies and strategies including evidence-based data and reports, that will be sustained for 15 plus years and (2) allows the diversification of access to funding for community organizations by increasing local funds and raising national, federal, and private funds to support youth initiatives; and

-WHEREAS, the establishment of a new coordinating entity within the Metropolitan Government is intended to facilitate the coordination of demand and supply of youth programs for all age groups through structured and systemic data collection and analysis, funding, and advocacy, ensuring equitable access and fostering essential collaboration among Metro departments and community partners to generate a collective impact in a systemic manner; and
+WHEREAS, the Office of Youth Safety, supported by the advisory working group, establishment of a new coordinating entity within the Metropolitan Government is intended to facilitate the coordination of demand and supply of youth programs for all age groups through structured and systemic data collection and analysis, funding, and advocacy, ensuring equitable access and fostering essential collaboration among Metro departments and community partners to generate a collective impact in a systemic manner; and

-WHEREAS, this coordinating entity will ensure consistency and continuity in youth development, career exploration, and employment initiatives by enhancing the opportunities for youth to learn and grow; and
+WHEREAS, this coordinating entity advisory working group will ensure consistency and continuity in youth development (including but not limited to after-school and out-of-school programming), career exploration, and employment initiatives by enhancing the opportunities for youth to learn and grow.; and

 WHEREAS, a gap analysis should be commissioned to examine data on youth populations, employment, and key social determinants that can identify patterns and disparities at the neighborhood level.
 Insights will help pinpoint where resources should be directed to maximize the impact of youth engagement strategies through a targeted approach and is essential to the success of the coordinating entity; and